CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-doublefield.md

-# REST API: Condition type doublefield
+# REST conditions: Doublefield

-Conditions have different types of properties.
-Some concern the timeframe in which something happened (date properties), others concern mailing information (mailing properties) and others concern just the specific type of condition (individual properties).
-All of these properties together combine to a condition for which all properties should be satisfied to satisfy the condition as a whole.
-Only one condition needs to be satisfied to satisfy a rule.
+Conditions are smaller parts of rules.
+Only one condition has to be satisfied to satisfy a rule.
+Every condition has a few specific properties.

-This article is about the properties of the doublefield condition.
+This article is about the **doublefield** condition.
+If you're looking for any other condition you can find them in the **More information** section.

 ## Individual properties

+The doublefield condition has the following parameters:

 * **match-mode**: Match mode of doublefield condition.
 See the match mode table.
 * **fields**: The combination of fields that should be checked.